abstra-app/abstra-cli/README.md

 ### Ignoring files

-you can ignore files placing a `.abstraignore` at the beginning of the filea:
+You can ignore files placing a `.abstraignore` at the directory that will be uploaded:
 ```
 __pycache__
 tests/